 Caves in the blue ice

 Ice caves in the Mendenhall Glacier are not unique.
-Ice is a fine material for cave formation: it is hard, tough but at the same time easily formed by the water.
-And there is a lot of water on the contact between the glacier ice and the ground.
+Ice is a fine material for cave formation: it is hard and tough but at the same time easily formed by the water.
+And there is a lot of water in the contact between the glacier ice and the ground.
 Each mountain glacier has got countless smaller and larger streams under it.
 Each of these streams gradually creates a cave near its exit from the glacier.

 Caves are not very long: some tens of meters or, sometimes – hundreds of meters.
 But this is more than enough: the eerie beauty of the glacial ice cave overwhelms immediately, after the first few meters.